 If Mo Farah wins the 5,000 metres tonight in Moscow he will have completed the 'double, double', winning gold medals in both the 5,000 and 10,000 metres at the Olympics and the World Championships.

 Earlier this week Farah became the first British man to win a world title in the 10,000 metres but does that put him on the path to athletic glory?
-Some of the most famous British athletes have spoken to The Telegraph to have their say:
+Some of the most famous British athletes have spoken to to have their say:

 No. In my career, two things mattered; Olympic gold and world records.
 As yet Mo has not done super-fast times in the 5,000 or 10,000 metres, which is not, of course, to say he will not.
 The greatest?
 I would say Seb Coe or Daley Thompson, but Mo is still young!